connorzl/3D-Cut-Optimization/README.md

 ### Project Mentors

-For this project, I will be working with professor [**Keenan Crane**](https://www.cs.cmu.edu/~kmcrane/) as my faculty mentor and his PhD student [**Nick Sharp**] (http://nmwsharp.com/).
+For this project, I will be working with professor [**Keenan Crane**](https://www.cs.cmu.edu/~kmcrane/) as my faculty mentor and his PhD student [**Nick Sharp**](https://www.nmwsharp.com/).
 Nick has already been working on the 3D cut optimization problem and is planning to publish a paper on the topic soon.
 He has been getting me up to speed in the area and part of my research will involve making contributions to his project.

 ### Current Research